I spent the rest of the morning trying to follow her advice.

 I left the East Wing and crossed through the boundary doors into the Observation Wing, telling myself I was just exploring.
 Learning the Institute's layout.
 Perfectly reasonable.

 The corridor was quiet.
-Sunlight streamed through the windows, turning the fjord below into hammered silver.
+Sunlight streamed through the windows, the fjord below gone white and flat in the afternoon light, the kind of brightness that gives nothing back.
 I passed The Quiet Suite—door closed.
 Passed several unmarked doors that were likely administrative offices.

 And then I saw Meric's office.